Benjamin-Ortiz/Mushroom-Kingdom-Real_Estate/README.md

-# Flask React Project
+# Mushroom Kingdom Real Esate Project

-This is the starter for the Flask React project.
+This is the starter for this Flask React project.

 ## Getting started
 1. Clone this repository (only this branch)